Information for Racers

 Racers will get two heats each, and go down the hill two at a time, side by side.
 Because of the single left turn on the hill, each racer will take the left lane on one heat and the right lane on their other heat, with the total-combined time being used towards their final timing.
 The finish line will NOT be staggered.
 Lane-changing is NOT allowed.
 If you cross the line you will be penalized five seconds.

-Trophies will be awarded to the best three combined times.
+Trophies will be awarded to the best three combined times for each division.

 All racers must follow the safety guidelines outlined in the Racer Manual, which include wearing a helmet, elbow pads or long sleeved jacket, gloves and safety glasses.
-No open-toe shoes.
+No open-toe shoes, or capes.
 Knee pads are encouraged, but are not mandatory.